openAgile/CommitStream.Web/doc/api.md

 * Notice that the `message` property contains the `S-00001` Workitem mention that we queried for.
 * Notice that the `family` property indicated the commit was to a `GitHub` repository.

-## Example Multi-Workitem Query with cURL
+## Sample Multi-Workitem Query with cURL

 ```bash
 $ curl https://commitstream.v1host.com/api/48bf06cb-9b84-4700-9325-2df87b93e227/commits/tags/versionone/workitem?numbers=S-00001,S-00002,S-00003\&apiKey=db479bc8-bb3b-48de-ac05-fd5c8c0a089f | python -mjson.tool